redhat-developer/odo/docs/website/docs/development/architecture/podman-support-limitations.md

   This command without  the `--platform` flag will delete components from both the cluster and Podman.
 You can use the `--platform` flag to limit the deletion from a specific platform, either `cluster` or `podman`.

+Following is a list of limitations when `odo` is working on Podman.

 ## Apply commands referencing Kubernetes or OpenShift Components are not supported